Building A Moat-Worthy REIT Portfolio For Mom

 In order to accomplish my goal, I had to put together a blueprint that would include all of the proposed buildings and design tracks that would allow the train to circulate throughout the village.
 It took careful planning to accomplish my objectives.

 Each building had to serve a purpose, and it was critical that there were no duplicate properties.
-The model had to be well-thought-out and the goal was to build a train set that would last, and that would provide enjoyment for generations.
+The model had to be well thought out and the goal was to build a train set that would last, and that would provide enjoyment for generations.

 The goal for my Moat-Worthy REIT Portfolio for Mom serves the same purpose.